Serbirial/DisCommand/README.md

 # COG CODE

-from dis_command.ext import commands from dis_command.ext import cogs
+from discommand.ext import commands from discommand.ext import cogs

 def is_not_bot(context):